-Join Todd Kopriva for an in-depth discussion in this video Overview of data flow and common bottlenecks, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Overview of data flow and common bottlenecks, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 When talking about performance, we often talk about bottlenecks.
 The metaphor used is of data passing through a long thick pipe and, at some points along this pipe, there may be narrowings and, just like the neck at the end of a bottle, it's a narrowing that keeps the fluid from all pouring out quickly, the bottleneck, the narrowing in this pipeline of data is what slows the flow of data down for the entire pipe.
 So the data flow, very roughly, and very generally for video, is something like this.